rstudio/shinyapps-package-dependencies/CONTRIBUTING.md

 Requirements
 ============
-This repo utilizes [vagrant](http://www.vagrantup.com/) to test the install scripts.
-Please make sure you [download](http://www.vagrantup.com/downloads.html) the latest version of vagrant before contributing to the project.
+This repo utilizes [Docker](https://www.docker.com/) to test the install scripts.
+Please make sure you [download](https://docs.docker.com/engine/installation/) the latest version of Docker before contributing to the project.

 Steps
 =====